mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 The Moveable Game Jam [@games_for_change_get_2017], a process created a collective of New York educators, can be situated on the playful side of the spectrum.
 To address some of the inclusivity concerns with the format adaptations have been made.
 MGJ can be applied in a shorter time-frame, emphasises low-cost and both digital and analogue offline game production.
 It uses loosely structured activities and broad goals allowing for significant learner agency.
 Conversely, there are element of a more structured approaches in the steering of game outputs towards particular social goals.
 The motivation is to communicate fundamentals concepts of game design process to participants, in particular, the following interrelated game elements; space, goal, components, mechanics and rules.
 [LOCATE THIS SOURCE],  To achieve this there is periodic facilitator checking of the fundamental concepts previously mentioned and the use of extensive playtesting in the process.

+The area of improvisation is underexplored in the game jam context compared to that of music and theatre [@jaffurs_impact_2004-1; @merilainen_game_2020].

 <!-- Relevant design factors include; allowing teams to register before the event or enforcing a more playful team creation process, varied award categories which encourage diverse outcomes rather than technically structured awards and the culture of the Jam which may encourage risk taking and experimental process over commercially viable products.
  -->